code-423n4/2022-09-nouns-builder-findings/README.md

 For a detailed breakdown of severity criteria and how to estimate risk, please refer to [the judging criteria in our documentation](https://docs.code4rena.com/roles/wardens/judging-criteria#estimating-risk-tl-dr).

-If you disagree with a finding's severity, **leave the original severity label set by the warden and add the label** `disagree with severity`, along with a comment indicating your opinion for the judges to review.
+If you disagree with a finding's severity, **leave the severity label intact and add the label** `disagree with severity`, along with a comment indicating your opinion for the judges to review.
 It is possible for issues to be considered `0 (Non-critical)`.

 Feel free to use the `question` label for anything you would like additional C4 input on.